davaus80/nba_fantasy_frontend/README.md

 3. Allow users to select which categories they use and display how much player value changes for their build (IN P

 This project is built using React.
 In particular, the create-react-app base was used as a starting point.
+The main code relating to webpage construction can be found in src/App.js